This easy tuna salad recipe makes the best tuna sandwiches! This classic tuna salad is the perfect recipe to make ahead for quick lunches.

-Tuna: Canned tuna is something that I always keep in my pantry.
-One 5 ounce can of tuna will serve two people.
-Below I’ll give you tips on which kind of tuna is the best for tuna salad.
+• Tuna: You’ll get about two servings of tuna salad per 5 ounce can of tuna.
+Below you’ll find my tips on which kind of tuna is the best for tuna salad.

-Plain Greek Yogurt or Mayonnaise: You can use either plain yogurt or mayo in your tuna salad.
-Greek yogurt is thick and full of protein and makes a healthy tuna salad.
+• Plain Greek Yogurt or Mayonnaise, depending on your preference.
+Greek yogurt is thick and full of protein and a great healthy swap.
 If you’re new to using Greek yogurt, I promise it won’t make your tuna taste like yogurt.
 The yogurt or mayo helps to bind the tuna together.
-You can use more or less depending on how creamy you like your tuna salad.

-Celery: I like to make tuna salad with celery because the celery adds a nice crunch.
-I usually won’t buy a whole stalk of celery just for tuna salad, though.
+• Celery: Celery adds a delicious crunch.
 If you don’t have celery in your fridge, chopped cucumber, carrot or bell pepper are great crunchy substitutes.

 Add the remaining ingredients to your bowl and use a fork to mix everything together.
 Add more Greek yogurt or mayo, as needed, if you want your tuna creamier.
 Taste the tuna salad and add extra salt and pepper as desired.

-Serve your tuna salad right away or keep it in an airtight container in your refrigerator for up to 3 days.
+Serve the tuna salad right away or store it in an airtight container in the refrigerator for up to 3 days.
+It’s perfect for meal prep!

 Tips for the Best Tuna Sandwich

-• Toast the bread for your tuna sandwich to help it hold up to the tuna and to keep it from getting soggy.
-Try a hearty whole grain bread for a healthy and satisfying tuna fish sandwich.
+• Toast your sandwich bread to help it hold up to the tuna and to keep it from getting soggy.
+I like to use a hearty whole grain bread.
+If you want to indulge, you can’t beat tuna salad served on a croissant.

 • Tuna sandwiches are best when you serve them right after making them.
 To make ahead, prepare the tuna salad, refrigerate, and wait to assemble your sandwich right before serving.